merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 But we want more than that.
 To answer question (2), we also want to see how the tongue-associated populations from the individual `T-B-M` differ from the tongue-associated populations in the three other individuals (which means we need mapping information from 15 additional samples).
 And if we are going to map additional samples to the co-assembly anyway, might as well use them to help guide our bin refinement process.

 This is probably not a step that you want to run on a laptop.
-We did it on our high-performance computing cluster (HPC), using the snakemake workflow for metagenomics implemented in `anvi-run-workflow`.
+We did it on our high-performance computing cluster (HPC), using the {% include WORKFLOW name="metagenomics" text="snakemake workflow for metagenomics" %} implemented in {% include PROGRAM name="anvi-run-workflow" text="anvi-run-workflow" %}.
 We will show you how we set this workflow up, but there is no need for you to run it yourself - you will be able to download the output of the workflow that is required for the rest of the tutorial in the next section.

 <details markdown="1"><summary>Show/Hide You want to run the mapping workflow yourself?
 Here is how to get the short read data. </summary>